mighty-gerbils/gerbil/doc/reference/actor.md

 Starts an actor server, sets the `current-actor-server` parameter and returns the main server thread.
 - `cookie` is the ensemble cookie; normally resides in `$GERBIL_PATH/ensemble/cookie`.
+  Note that the administrator has to explicitly create a cookie for the ensemble, it is not automatically created.
 - `addresses` is the list of addresses the server should listen; by default it is empty, making this a transient actor server.
 - `identifier` is the server identifier; if you don't specify one, a random server